Online Editor of The British Journal of Photography.

 Dalia is a British-born Iraqi writer, editor, and producer based in London.
 She is mostly interested in writing and commissioning stories on emerging creativity from the SWANA region and diaspora, migrant narratives, and reporting on community-led stories from the margins.

-She’s worked with Nike, Ugg, Converse, The ICA, TATE Galleries, The Southbank Centre, Autograph, the Zaha Hadid Foundation, Sole DXB, The New York Times, BFI, the Barbican, Browns, The Edinburgh International Film Festival, London Migration Film Festival, Refugee Week, The Photographer’s Gallery, Royal Museums Greenwich and more.
+She’s worked with Nike, Ugg, Converse, The ICA, TATE Galleries, The Southbank Centre, Autograph, Aperture Foundation, the Zaha Hadid Foundation, Sole DXB, BFI, the Barbican, Browns, The Edinburgh International Film Festival, London Migration Film Festival, Refugee Week, The Photographer’s Gallery, Royal Museums Greenwich and more.

 Charity work includes tutoring refugees at Paper Airplanes, volunteering with The Felix Project, and raising money for Health In Mind, Restless Beings, Counterpoints, Gaza Library, MAP, The White Helmets, MAG International, Choose Love, and the IRC.
-She was also a Migrant Aspiration Programme mentor at The Migrant Rights Network.
+She was also a Migrant Aspiration Programme mentor at The Migrant Rights Network and mentors journalism with the Aziz Foundation.